ser0ja/PacketFramework/README.md

 This project is a DLL, which you'll need to inject into your running WoW.exe process.
 Only x86 (32-bit) version of the game is supported at the moment.

 The framework tries to locate your scripts under the 'World of Warcraft/Scripts' folder.
-In order to prevent unexpected errors with malformed custom scripts, you need to copy the [PacketFramework.lua](https://github.com/Dehravor/PacketFramework/releases/download/untagged-60497b934841db615227/PacketFramework.lua) first into the Scripts directory.

 ## Documentation